covcom/205CDE/labs/16 RESTful API/worksheet.md

 ### Making your own REST API

 Next, we design a simple REST API and set it up as a REST server.
-As the implementation of a full-scale REST API usually requires permanent storage at server side (database), the functionality of the example API consists of mock implementations that merely demonstrate that each call has been handled by a correct PHP function.
+As the implementation of a full-scale RESTful API usually requires permanent storage at server side (database), the functionality of the example API consists of mock implementations that merely demonstrate that each call has been handled by a correct PHP function.
 However, it will later be straightforward to further develop the API into a full, working application.